KuhlTime/bachelor-thesis/content/02_fundamentals.md

 <!-- Related Software -->
 ## Computer-Aided Dispatch Software

 Computer-Aided Dispatch ((+CAD)), not to be misunderstood with Computer-Aided Design^[**Computer-Aided Design** misleadingly also referred to as CAD-Software is a software that's main purpose lays in the creation of digital construction plans and 3d models.
 It is most commonly used in mechanical engineering, civil engineering and electrical engineering. @autodeskinc_cad] is a special category of software that's helping to dispatch emergency services such as police and fire stations @a2021_computeraided.
-The software is used to provide a common flow for handling incoming emergencies and to ensure a high agility and quick response to calls @usdepartmentofhomelandsecurity_2011_tech @apcointernational_2012_public.
+The software is used to provide a common flow for handling incoming emergencies and to ensure a high agility and quick response to incoming emergency calls @usdepartmentofhomelandsecurity_2011_tech @apcointernational_2012_public.

   <!-- What disptach softwares are out there? -->
   <!-- What have they been using so far? -->
   <!-- How do these softwares operate? -->